 A new challenge for Scouts who would like to discover the depths of West Hill Pond.
 Every week a professional instructor will come to camp to teach Scouts about scuba diving.
 All participants will have a chance to spend time under water to see what it is all about.

 Camp Workcoeman has been chosen as one of twelve camps in the country to pilot a Scouts BSA Summer Camp Pistol Shooting Program.
 This program is open to Scouts who are thirteen years old and have completed the eighth grade.
 For more information, see the flier below.

 This one day program is designed to introduce Scouts the various skills required in Search and Rescue.
 A series of stations will teach the skills required to complete the merit badge.
 The program will culminate with a search and rescue drill allowing Scouts to demonstrate the skills learned.
-The merit badge will be offered on Saturday, July 11, 2020 and costs $60.
+The merit badge was canceled for 2020.

 The Shawtown Outpost Trek is a challenging opportunity for older Scouts.
 It all happens along Camp Workcoeman’s hiking trails, where Scouts will complete a special task that tests their skills in survival, pioneering, and teamwork.
 The trek leads to the Shawtown Wilderness Outpost where all will spend the night learning about the Shawtown folklore.
 While on the trek, Scouts will try their hand at muzzleloading rifles and tomahawk throwing.
 All Scouts who successfully complete the program will be awarded a special patch reserved just for them.